Updated for 2015.

 - The chosen companion may be a fellow worker, a trade union representative, or an official employed by a trade union.
 A trade union representative who is not an employed official must have been certified by their union as being competent to accompany a worker.

-- To exercise the statutory right to be accompanied workers must make a reasonable request.
+- Prior to March 2015, to exercise the statutory right to be accompanied workers must make a reasonable request.
 What is reasonable will depend on the circumstances of each individual case.
 However, it would not normally be reasonable for workers to insist on being accompanied by a companion whose presence would prejudice the hearing nor would it be reasonable for a worker to ask to be accompanied by a companion from a remote geographical location if someone suitable and willing was available on site.

 - The companion should be allowed to address the hearing to put and sum up the worker’s case, respond on behalf of the worker to any views expressed at the meeting and confer with the worker during the hearing.
 The companion does not, however, have the right to answer questions on the worker’s behalf, address the hearing if the worker does not wish it or prevent the employer from explaining their case.